 A low sex drive might be caused by imbalanced testosterone, the follicle-stimulating hormone, and the luteinizing hormone.
 Normally, these work together to help the reproductive system thrive.

-Sperm production and mobility may also decrease, leading to infertility.4 This can even happen when cortisol levels increase due to chronic stress or poor health.5
+Sperm production and motility may also decrease, leading to infertility.4 This can even happen when cortisol levels increase due to chronic stress or poor health.5

 3. Erectile Dysfunction

 Along with low testosterone, an abnormal level of thyroid hormones can lead to erectile dysfunction (ED).
 Testosterone controls how well the body performs important functions.

 High prolactin, the hormone that makes breast milk, is another cause.
 Both men and women make prolactin in the pituitary gland, but men obviously don’t make enough to produce milk.
 Problems with the pituitary gland can boost prolactin production, causing ED.6

 [Also Read: Benefits Of HRT (Hormone Replacement Therapy]

 Do you feel tired even after a full night’s rest?
 If so, your testosterone levels might be low, causing grogginess and insomnia.